Australian Property Institute CPD Policy

 New and returning members, and members upgrading from Affiliate status, are exempted from current calendar year CPD points requirements, for the period from 1 January to their commencement date.

-A Member may on application be exempted from CPD points requirements for career breaks of between three and 12 months, beyond which Affiliate status is required.
+A Member may on application be exempted from CPD points requirements for career breaks of between three and twelve months, beyond which Affiliate status is required.
 Career breaks may include parental, compassionate or sick leave, unemployment or other breaks from practice.

 A member returning to practice may be required to submit a Return to Practice Plan, outlining: